showyourwork/showyourwork/docs/faqs.rst

 projects is called ``master``, while the default branch on GitHub is called ``main``.
 This isn't an issue unless users don't have the correct credentials to access an Overleaf repository, in which case the ``git clone`` silently fails and no ``master`` branch is created.
-If you run into this error, simply delete or comment out the ``overleaf:`` section of the ``environment.yml`` workflow config and re-run the workflow.
+If you run into this error, delete or comment out the ``overleaf:`` section of the ``environment.yml`` workflow config and re-run the workflow, or simply upgrade |showyourwork|.